50 Jaw-Dropping Photos of the World’s Most Beautiful Countries

 Pictured here is an awe-inspiring granite structure found on the Pink Granite Coast of Brittany, where rose-colored boulders and pale pink sands contrast serenely against the gray of the sea.
 See even more pretty places in pink with these beautiful photos of pink sand beaches.

 The Irish countryside unfolds like a dazzling green patchwork quilt.
 But the hundreds of miles of hand-built limestone walls that cut the farmlands into odd geometrical shapes aren’t just beautiful to behold—they also serve as a fascinating living history of thousands of years of Irish land ownership.
 This photo was taken in County Clare in the spring of 2012.
-This is just one of the undiscovered gems in Ireland.

 “Northern Ireland is home to some of the world’s most eerily beautiful wonders,” according to Condé Nast Traveler.
 And those wonders include the Dark Hedges of County Antrim, pictured here, with people walking down “Tree Avenue” for perspective on the size of the trees.
 Northern Ireland is one of the countries where you could take gorgeous pictures of trees.
 These 20 incredible photos of some more of the world’s most beautiful trees are just as pretty.